skimslozo/3dv/README.md

   11. hand_labeling.py tool to interpolate hand labeled data and also to go from video to frames
   12. noise_analysis.py noise vs multiple cameras based on dataset 'run_mari2'
   13. test_DataManager.py tester for data manager
-  14. triangulate_handlabeled.py visiualize the hand-labeled data
+  14. triangulate_handlabeled.py visualize the hand-labeled data
   15. triangulatepoints.py contains method to triangulate points based on camera parameters
-- img/ general image fro illustration and report
+- img/ general image for illustration and report
 - data/ data used for report
   1.